seb-cr/ts-package-template/README.md

 ## Usage

-Copy the contents of this repo into your project, then follow this checklist.
+Click the **Use this template** button, or copy the contents of this repo into your project as the initial commit.

+Then follow this checklist to get set up.

 - [ ] Update fields in `package.json`:
   - `name`
   - `description`
   - `author`
   - `repository`
-- [ ] Add your code in `src`
-- [ ] Add your tests in `tests`
 - [ ] Optionally, [set up Semantic Release](#publish-using-semantic-release)
 - [ ] Delete `scripts`
 - [ ] Replace this readme with your own
+- [ ] Add your code in `src`
+- [ ] Add your tests in `tests`

 ## Development notes